 Aspect Component Company Responsible Consultant Scope of Work / Terms of Reference The "Preliminary Guideline for the Determination of Buffer Zones for Rivers, Wetlands and Estuaries" (Macfarlane, et al., 2014) will be used to determine the appropriate buffer zone for the proposed activity.
 The risk assessment will be completed in accordance with the requirements of the DWS General Authorisation (GA) in terms of Section 39 of the NWA for water uses as defined in Section 21(c) or Section 21(i) (GN 509 of 2016).
 An aquatics and wetlands assessment report will be written.
 This report will be compiled according to the necessary requirements and standards.
-Agriculture Potential, Soils and Land capability Soils Assessment The Biodiversity Company Andrew Husted Land capability and agricultural potential is determined by a combination of soil, terrain and climate features.
+Agriculture Potential, Soils and Land capability Soils Compliance Statement The Biodiversity Company Andrew Husted Land capability and agricultural potential is determined by a combination of soil, terrain and climate features.
 Land capability is defined by the most intensive long term sustainable use of land under rain-fed conditions.
 At the same time an indication is given about the permanent limitations associated with the different land use classes.
 Land capability is divided into eight classes and these may be divided into three capability groups.
 The land classes and groups are arranged in order of decreasing capability and ranges of use.
 The risk of use increases from class I to class VIII (Smith, 2006).
 The land potential classes are determined by combining the land capability results and the climate capability of a region.
 Land use will be identified using aerial imagery and then ground-truthed while out in the field.
 The land use categories are split into: Cultivated; Grazing; Natural; Mines; Urban Built-Up; and Waterbodies.
-Compilating of a soils report including mitigation measures.

-Aspect Component Company Responsible Consultant Scope of Work / Terms of Reference Heritage HIA PGS Heritage Wouter Fourie Desktop Study An archaeological and historical desktop study will be undertaken by utilising the previous studies conducted.
+Aspect Component Company Responsible Consultant Scope of Work / Terms of Reference The agricultural theme sensitivity for the site is classified as medium and low sensitivity.
+Based on this, it is proposed that a compliance statement be submitted as opposed to a full report.
+Heritage HIA PGS Heritage Wouter Fourie Desktop Study An archaeological and historical desktop study will be undertaken by utilising the previous studies conducted.
 This will be augmented by an assessment of old topomaps and previous archaeological and heritage impact assessments undertaken for the study area and surroundings.
 Fieldwork: An experienced fieldwork team from PGS will undertake an archaeological and heritage site survey to identify the heritage resources within the study area.
 Tracklogs will be recorded and the locations of all heritage resources identified during the fieldwork will be documented using a hand-held GPS.
 Furthermore, the documentation will reflect a brief qualitative description and statement of significance for each site and includes a photographic record of all the sites.
 Report: A Heritage Impact Assessment will be written.
 This report will be compiled according to the necessary requirements and standards.
 Palaeontology PIA Banzai Elize butler The following is included in the PIA for the EIA phase of the project: A PIA desktop study will be undertaken by utilising available data.
 A site survey will be undertaken.
 A Palaeontological Impact Assessment will be compiled according to the necessary requirements and standards.
-Geohydrology Geohydrological Assessment MvB Consulting Marius van Biljoen The aim of the geohydrological study is to assess the following: Assessment of the geohydrological environment in terms of aquifer development, aquifer hydraulics, groundwater flow and groundwater chemistry.
+Geohydrology Geohydrological Assessment MvB Consulting Marius van Biljoen Assessment of the geohydrological environment in terms of aquifer development, aquifer hydraulics, groundwater flow and groundwater chemistry.
 Assessment of the potential short and long-term impact from the TSF on the groundwater environment.
-Recommended management measures to mitigate potential impacts.
-The study will include the following: